AdguardTeam/Scriptlets/wiki/about-scriptlets.md

     - `asCallback` – function returning callback, that would return value
     - `asResolved` – Promise that would resolve with value
     - `asRejected` – Promise that would reject with value
+- `setProxyTrap` – optional, boolean, if set to true, proxy trap will be set on the object

 ### Examples